 The Bank’s engagement on retail payments

-As part of our work on the National Payments Vision under the Retail Payments Infrastructure Board (RPIB), the Bank is convening three new forums to ensure we are capturing a broad range of experiences, expertise, and knowledge in the development of next generation retail payments infrastructure.
-These forums will help us build a more resilient, innovative and inclusive payments landscape for the UK.
+As part of our work on the National Payments Vision under the Retail Payments Infrastructure Board (RPIB), the Bank has convened three new forums to capture a broad range of experiences, expertise, and knowledge in the development of next generation retail payments infrastructure.

-Together, these groups represent a joined-up approach to engagement, ensuring that we hear directly from consumers and small businesses, innovators and fintechs, and experts from academia and policy.
+Together, these forums ensure we hear directly from consumers and small businesses, innovators, tech firms and fintechs, and experts from academia and policy so that together we can build a more resilient, innovative and inclusive payments landscape for the UK.

 Forums